Patient Educator Career Guide

 - Tracking a patient’s continual reactions to treatment.

-These and other responsibilities keep patient educators busy on a day-to-day basis as they communicate with and provide treatment for all patients.
+These and other responsibilities keep patient educators busy on a day-to-day basis as they communicate with and provide treatment to patients.

-You can begin your pursuit of a patient educator career with a bachelor’s degree in health care services, where you’ll develop skills in medical technology, health equity, and patient management.
-This type of degree program is key to preparing you for a role in patient education, giving you key knowledge, experience, and credentials that will help you succeed.
+You can begin your pursuit of a patient educator career with a bachelor’s degree in health and human services, where you’ll develop skills in medical technology, health equity, and patient management.
+This type of degree program is key to preparing you for a job in patient education, giving you key knowledge, experience, and credentials that will help you succeed.
 The courses you will take help improve upon a foundation in patient care, contributing to effective communications once your patient education role begins.

 Sample careers and jobs this degree will prepare you for: